catestella/travelpen/README.md

 #### Project building a travel app using JavaScript.

-* WHen the user enters his or her name and countries to travel, the app will log those details and list them.
+* When the user enters his or her name and countries to travel, the app will log those details and list them.